CSpanias/cspanias.github.io/_posts/2023-11-28-HTB - Find the easy pass.md

     alt="Memory location's references" >
 </figure>

-Repeat above step (memory ref: `00454144`) and click Function Graph icon (top bar):
+Repeat above step (memory ref: `00454144`) and click on the Function Graph icon (top bar):

 <figure>
     <img src="function_graph.jpg"
     alt="Function Graph" >
 </figure>

-This represents an `if` statement and the green arrow indicates that the function executed the second box (`00454144`).
+The above represents an `if` statement and the green arrow indicates that the function executed the second box (`00454144`).
 The last function call was `FUN_00404628`.
 Click on the function and check back on the main window (mem ref: `00454131`):

 <figure>
     <img src="function_mem_ref.png"